The Warning Before Diabetes

 When Medication May Help

-For some patients, lifestyle changes alone may not be sufficient, or medical conditions may limit their ability to exercise or modify their diet.
-In these cases, metformin may be recommended as an adjunct to lifestyle changes.
-Metformin improves insulin sensitivity and modestly reduces blood sugar levels with a well-established safety profile.
+For some patients, lifestyle changes alone are not enough, or health conditions limit how much they can change their diet or activity.
+In these cases, metformin may be recommended alongside lifestyle measures.
+It improves insulin sensitivity, modestly lowers blood sugar, and has a long, well-established safety record.

 The Power of Early Action

-Prediabetes is one of the most reversible conditions in medicine.
-The key is catching it early and taking action before it progresses.
-If you have not had your blood sugar checked recently, or if you have risk factors such as family history of diabetes, excess weight, physical inactivity, or a history of gestational diabetes, schedule a screening.
+Prediabetes is one of the most reversible conditions in all of medicine.
+The key is catching it early and acting before it progresses.
+If you have not had your blood sugar checked recently, or you have risk factors such as a family history of diabetes, excess weight, physical inactivity, or a history of gestational diabetes, schedule a screening — the earlier you start, the better your odds of turning things around.

 Concerned about your blood sugar?
-Contact Zimmer Medical Group to schedule a prediabetes screening and create a personalized prevention plan.
+Contact Zimmer Medical Group to schedule a prediabetes screening and build a personalized prevention plan.
 The sooner you act, the better your chances of reversing it.